oemof/tespy/docs/knowledge_center/faq.rst

     .. dropdown:: How can I plot Q-T diagrams of heat exchangers?

-        If you want to analyze the heat transfer within a heat exchangerk, e.g. to investigate the phase change of a working fluid, creating a Q-T diagram can be very helpful.
+        If you want to analyze the heat transfer within a heat exchanger, e.g. to investigate the phase change of a working fluid, creating a Q-T diagram can be very helpful.
 While the heat transfer of simple heat exchanger models like the